jtheisen/moldinium/readme.md

 * `Value`: Property type (only property structs)
 * `Handler`: Event handler type (only event structs)
 * `Return`: Method return type (only method structs)
-* `Exception`: Exception type for the `AfterError*` methods
+* `Exception`: Exception type for the `AfterError*` methods, should be constraint to `Sytem.Exception`
 * `Container`: The baked type
 * `Mixin`: A mixin

 The first three are conceptually similar and must be taken by value in implementations and by ref in wrappers.

-Although this design would also allows multiple mixins to be used, this isn't currently allowed.
+Although this design would also allow multiple mixins to be used, this isn't currently allowed.

+While you can't debug the generated IL code, you can debug those implementation and wrapper structs when they live your own assemblies or you disable "just my code".

 #### An icky part of the bakery

-Due to a limitation in .NET's reflection APIs I had to work around there's a messy part that is likely buggy and definitely unable to handle all desired cases.
+Due to a limitation in .NET's reflection APIs I had to work around, there's a messy part that is likely buggy and definitely unable to handle all desired cases.

 When a class method implements a base method, the reflection API allows to extract this information with the `MethodInfo.BaseMethod` property.
 Interfaces can now also implement other interface methods:

 ```c#